How it Works

 8:30am – Working in the Orientation Course and/or Updating the PLP

 You will meet with one of DCA’s counselors to determine your pathway and the courses you will take this year.
 You will also discuss the credits you bring with you.
-This can either be done by scheduling a meeting with a counselor outside of WOW, or time will be built into WOW to complete this important step.
+Time will be built into WOW to complete this important step, therefore attendance is important.

 In the meantime, be sure to review DCA’s Course Description Guide found here.